 - Cable Clips:Tiny desk-mounted clips can hold all your charging cables in place.
 No more crawling under your desk to find the right cable!

 Not only is monitor positioning important but your computer settings are important as well.
 Beyond this, the best non-pharmaceutical intervention for tired eyes is taking a break.
 Looking out a window into the distance frequently provides opportunities for your eye muscles to relax.
 Proper monitor setup and good screen hygiene can reduce neck and eye strain, headaches, and sleep disruptions.

 There are many changes that can be made to your work station to make it ergonomically sound.
-Take a few minutes, assess your office area, and see where some of the tips covered today may apply.
+Take a few minutes, assess your office area, and see where some of these ergonomic tips covered today may apply.
+Outside of ergonomics, one of the best things you can do for productivity and improving your cognition is physical activity!
 If you need additional support or have any questions, please reach out!